elifyagmurduran/get-the-credit-card/README.md

           "scheme": "visa",
           "type" : "debit",
           "bank" : "UBS"
         }
 }
 ```

-To obtain this information, you should use a 3rd party service, such as [BinList](https://binlist.net/).
+to obtain this information, you should use a 3rd party service, such as [BinList](https://binlist.net/).

-### Step 2 (incomplete for now)
+### step 2 (incomplete for now)

-Create a REST API service that will reply to a GET call.
+create a REST API service that will reply to a GET call.
 The endpoint should look like this:

 `GET <web-server-address>/api/card-scheme/stats?start=1&limit=3`

-In case of successfull response, the returned object should look like this:
+in case of successful response, the returned object should look like this:

 ```
 {
       "success": true